-- The health professional will immediately examine your child. - The health professional will notify parents of the injury. - Appropriate action, as determined by the camp health professional and the parents, will be taken.
+- The Health Coordinator will immediately examine your child. - The Health Coordinator will notify parents of the injury. - Appropriate action, as determined by the camp Health Coordinator and the parents, will be taken. - In the event of an emergency, 911 will be contacted.